moonshot-token/moonshot-token/README.md

 ✅ Marketing About To Start

-✅ Weekly Super Draws With BNB Rewards

 ✅ High BNB Rewards For All Holders

 Upcoming Presale On PinkSale: January 14th

 TOTAL SUPPLY: 1,000,000,000,000,000
-51% Of All Supply Burned On Release
+55.18% Of All Supply Burned On Release

 🔒 LP LOCKED